 The Southern magnolia is a beautiful tree that forms a dome shape with glossy green leaves.
 Their cup-shaped flowers are white and appear in spring and summer, and their beauty is what attracts people to this tree.

 This tree can grow quite large, and many are too big for a typical garden.
-They have knotted root systems that spread wildly and cause structural damage, crowd under-soil space, and leave no room for other plants to grow.
+They have knotted root systems that spread wildly and cause structural damage, crowd the under-soil space, and leave no room for other plants to grow.

 11. Willow Tree